The Implicit Bias of Adam and Muon on Smooth Homogeneous Neural Networks: Introduction

 In this work, we study smooth homogeneous models and show a margin-maximization bias of Adam and Muon.
 Previous work analyzed the implicit bias of Adam and Muon on linear predictors \citep{zhang2024_adam_linear,fan2025implicit}, and we extend these results to the substantially broader class of smooth homogeneous models.
 Moreover, our analysis of Muon is a special case of a more general framework that we develop, which is applicable to all momentum-based optimizers built on top of steepest descent algorithms.
 All of our results hold for a family of exponentially tailed losses that includes the logistic and exponential losses.

-Our main contributions are as follows: \begin{enumerate} \item We show that any limit point of $\thetadir{t}$ in a \textit{normalized} steepest descent trajectory with a \textit{learning rate schedule} $\eta(t)$ is a KKT point of the $\norm{\cdot}$-max-margin problem, as long as $\int_0^\infty \eta(t) dt= \infty$.
-This result holds for any locally Lipschitz, $C^1$-stratifiable homogeneous model, including ReLU networks.
-It extends a result by \citet{tsilivis2025} that considered (unnormalized) steepest descent with a constant learning rate. \item We show that when $\thetadir{t}$ converges, it converges to the direction of a KKT point of the $\norm{\cdot}$-max-margin problem even for trajectories which \textit{approximate} steepest descent.
+Our main contribution is showing that when the parameter direction $\thetadir{t}$ converges, it converges to the direction of a KKT point of the $\norm{\cdot}$-max-margin problem even for trajectories which \textit{approximate} steepest descent in an appropriately defined way.
 This allows us to focus on momentum-based optimizers on smooth homogeneous models and show: \begin{enumerate} \item Muon has an implicit bias towards margin maximization with respect to a norm defined using spectral norms of the weight matrices, under a decaying learning rate regime.
 In fact, the bias towards margin maximization holds for any normalized Momentum Steepest Descent (MSD) algorithm, for the appropriate norm.
 We show this includes composite MSD algorithms such as Muon-Signum.
-In addition, we prove an implicit bias of Muon-Adam. \item Adam (without the stability constant) has an implicit bias towards $\ell_\infty$ margin maximization under a decaying learning rate regime. \end{enumerate} \end{enumerate}
+In addition, we prove an implicit bias of Muon-Adam. \item Adam (without the stability constant) has an implicit bias towards $\ell_\infty$ margin maximization under a decaying learning rate regime. \end{enumerate}